aggregat4/dendriform/JOURNAL.md

 New bug found: moving nodes does not update the gui immediately, only after reload.
 Why are we not rerendering?

 I think this is not actually a rendering issue, but we are not correctly repositioning the nodes in the logoot sequence.

+# 2022-06-18

+Good progress, fixed node moving up and down and adding test in the process.

+Updated readme with current known bugs and potential improvements.